prasen832/Awishcar/README.md

 ## Exploratory Data Analysis (EDA) and Data Cleaning

+### We are using Python (Jupyter Notebook) with Pandas, Numpy and ReGex for EDA and Data Cleaning.

-### IMP NOTE: Wherever we saw -1 it represents Missing Value
+### IMP NOTE: Wherever we saw -1 in the cleaned CSV file, it represents a Missing Value.

+### 1. Read The Google Sheet
+1. Read the Google Sheet as a CSV file using its sharing link.
+2.

+### Parcel ID

+**The data in Parcel ID is changed to Date**

+1.